MCP Integration

 MCP server → reads port → calls dashboard API

-AI assistant → calls MCP tool → gets structured findings
+AI assistant → calls MCP tool → gets structured issues

 Available Tools